Undergraduate Minors in the College of Engineering for Engineering Students

 Location: Doherty Hall A207C

-The sequence of courses in the Colloids, Polymers and Surfaces (CPS) designated minor provides an opportunity to explore the science and engineering of fine particles and macromolecules as they relate to complex fluids and interfacially engineered materials.
-These topics are very relevant to technology and product development in industries that manufacture pharmaceuticals, coatings and paints, pulp and paper, biomaterials, surfactants and cleaning products, cosmetics and personal care products, food, textiles and fibers, nanoparticles, polymer/plastics, composite materials.
+The sequence of courses in the Colloids, Polymers and Surfaces (CPS) designated minor provides an opportunity to explore the science and engineering of fine particles and macromolecules as they relate to complex fluid formulations and interfacially engineered materials.
+These topics are broadly applicable to product formulation and underpin technology and product development in industries that manufacture pharmaceuticals, coatings and paints, natural products, biomaterials, cleaning products, cosmetics and personal care products, food products, textiles and fibers, nanoparticles, polymers/plastics, composite materials, and agrochemicals.

 Course Requirements